firefly-iii/docs/new-docs/about-firefly-iii/security.md

 ## Debug

 When you set the `APP_DEBUG` environment variable to `true`, Firefly III will leak an amazing amount of private data when it encounters a bug.
 This includes secrets and passwords.

+Bugs may also appear (and thus leak sensitive information) on pages not protected by a user login.
+An example would be the password reset page: misconfigured email settings may expose sensitive information when Firefly III reports the issue through an error page.

 ## Logging